Republican Senator McCain ending medical treatment for brain cancer

 The McCain-Trump relationship grew heated in 2015 when McCain said Trump’s candidacy had “fired up the crazies.”
 Trump retorted that the senator was “not a war hero” and referred to McCain’s years as a prisoner of the North Vietnamese by saying: “I like people who weren’t captured.”

+McCain castigated Trump last month for his summit with Russian President Vladimir Putin, issuing a statement that called their joint news conference “one of the most disgraceful performances by an American president in memory.”
+He said Trump was “not only unable but unwilling to stand up to Putin.”

 McCain sought the Republican presidential nomination in 2000 but lost out to George W. Bush.
-He secured the nomination in 2008 but lost to Democratic nominee Barack Obama.
+He secured the nomination in 2008 but was defeated by Democratic nominee Barack Obama.

 McCain has been known as a conservative and a foreign policy hawk with a traditional Republican view of world affairs.
 He has had a reputation for a hot temper and rarely shied away from a fight but has had Democratic fans who admired the way he could take a civil, bipartisan approach.